Add or change Azure subscription administrators

 Change the Account Administrator for an Azure subscription

 The Account Admin is the user that initially signed up for the Azure subscription, and is responsible as the billing owner of the subscription.
 To change the Account Administrator of a subscription, see Transfer ownership of an Azure subscription to another account.

 Not sure who the Account Administrator is?
 Follow these steps:

 - Select the subscription you want to check, and then look under Settings.

-Account Administrator, Service Administrator, and Co-administrator are the three kinds of administrator roles in Microsoft Azure.
-The following table describes the difference between these three administrative roles.
+Account Administrator, Service Administrator, and Co-administrator are the three kinds of classic subscription administrator roles in Azure.
+The account that is used to sign up for Azure is automatically set as both the Account Administrator and Service Administrator.
+Then, additional Co-Administrators can be added.
+The following table describes exact differences between these three administrative roles.

 Learn more about resource access control and Active Directory

 - To learn more about how resource access is controlled in Microsoft Azure, see Understanding resource access in Azure.

 - For more information about Azure Active Directory, see How Azure subscriptions are associated with Azure Active Directory and Assigning administrator roles in Azure Active Directory.